jamiephan/HeroesOfTheStorm_TryMode2.0/docs/usage.md

 <a name="cmd-setscore-description"></a>

 ### ✏ Description:
-Set the score for the scoreboard (some of them will shows in tab screen).
-This is good to use when some talents interact with scoreboard such as Zagara's Infest.
+Set the score for the scoreboard (some values are visible on the Tab screen).
+Useful when testing talents that interact with scoreboard values, such as Zagara's Infest.
->Note: Though Infest internal function limits to `524%`, max of fixed value, but details are out of scope here.
+>Note: The Infest internal function is capped at `524%` (maximum fixed value); further details are out of scope here.
 You can obtain these FIELDs from `ScoreValueData.xml` in `heroesdata.stormmod`
 >Note: Some fields uses Integer and some uses Fixed.
 However because this function is unified using `PlayerScoreValueSetFromInt()`, all decimals will be removed.
 As such, the max value for fixed is `524287` and `2147483647` for Integer.
 This limitation might change later.